 Internal audit and external audit

-Patria has an Internal Audit function outsourced to an independent operator that evaluates and contributes to ensuring the efficiency and feasibility of risk management and internal controls, the reliability of financial reporting, ethical and compliance business conduct, and compliance with the applicable legislation, regulations and guidelines.
-The audit function report regularly s to the Audit Committee nominated by the Board of Directors.
-The Audit Committee and Board issue, from time to time, instructions for the Internal Audit to perform specific audits or other control actions and the findings of the Internal Audit are regularly reported to the Audit Committee as well as Patria Board of Management.
+Patria has an Internal Audit function, outsourced to an independent operator, that evaluates and contributes to ensuring the efficiency and feasibility of risk management and internal controls, the reliability of financial reporting, ethical and compliant business conduct, and compliance with the applicable legislation, regulations and guidelines.
+The Internal Audit function reports regularly to the Audit Committee nominated by the Board of Directors.
+The Audit Committee and Board approve an annual internal audit plan and issue further instructions for the Internal Audit to perform specific audits or other control actions.
+The findings of the Internal Audit are regularly reported to the Board´s Audit Committee as well as Patria Board of Management.
 Patria management is responsible for implementing the corrective actions and development items instructed by the Audit Committee.

-Due to the risks involved in the defence industry sector, specifically, special focus is on ethical business conduct, anti-corruption and anti-bribery.
+Due to the risks involved in the defence industry sector, specifically, special focus is on assuring ethical business conduct, anti-corruption and anti-bribery in business operations.

 Both the internal auditors as well as the external auditors comply with the International Standards for the Professional Practices regarding Auditing.
 Internal Audit reports on its activities and findings to the Audit Committee and Patria’s management.
 The Audit Committee confirms the internal audit plans and the external audit plans annually.

 The company’s external auditors report their observations and findings at least once a year to the relevant business units and to the Group’s financial management, as well as to the Board of Directors and the Audit Committee.
 The external auditors also submit a statutory auditors’ report to the company’s shareholders.